QCRMut: Quantum Circuit Random Mutant generator tool

-Now that we have created the structure of \lstinline|Placeholder|, defined our set of mutable gates, and established our equivalent classes, we can focus on our method of creating mutants.
-First, let us examine our mutation operators, and then we will proceed with the process of mutant generation and the capabilities we have included.
+Having established the structure of the \lstinline|placeHolder|, defined the set of mutable gates, and identified the equivalent classes, we now turn our attention to the process of creating mutants.
+We begin by examining the mutation operators, then discuss the incorporation of randomness in mutant generation, and finally present a new definition of gate coverage.